nickorzha/fullstack_development/HTML/html.md

 ##### What is a head tag?

 head tag </> contains meta data of the page like document title, styles, links, scripts etc.
 - The meta </> element is used to provide meta data to search engines, technical information about the webpage etc.
 - The title </> element is used to set the title of the html webpage.

 ##### What is a body tag?

-body tag </> contains the front-end data displayed onto our webpage.
+body tag </> contains the front-end data displayed onto our webpage.Example,
-	Example

 - paragraph p tag </>
-		- heading tags h1-h6 </>
+- heading tags h1-h6 </> etc...
-		etc...

 ##### What are paired and unpaired tags?